 Graduate School of Social Work

 The Graduate School of Social Work (GSSW) at the University of Denver is internationally recognized as a leader in educating practitioners, scholars, educators and researchers.
-GSSW’s mission is to foster social responsibility regarding social and economic justice, quality of life and multicultural communities, based on equality for all people.
+GSSW’s vision aims for the achievement of thriving sustainable communities, actualized human potential, and embodiment of equity across all communities.
+GSSW's mission promotes social justice by advancing scholarship, education, and community engagement that leads, connects, mobilizes, and transforms.
 This mission is carried out in a rich educational environment featuring excellent teaching by award-winning faculty and path-breaking research.

 The Master of Social Work (MSW) program is ranked in the top seven percent of all accredited MSW programs in the country by the U.S. News and World Report.
 GSSW offers four program locations to fit diverse learning needs.
 Although concentration options differ between locations, all MSW programs provide small class sizes, field internships and an individualized learning experience.
 MSW program locations span across Colorado and beyond:

-- Denver Campus MSW Program – eight specialized concentrations, two unique certificates and international courses and internships
+- Denver Campus MSW Program – eight specialized concentrations, three unique certificates and international courses and internships

 - MSW@Denver - Online MSW Program – course work is 100% online, concentration in Mental Health and Trauma